vaib-dev/Courses/C-09-bootstrap/03-grid system.md

 Using Bootstrap grid systems eliminates the fear of having your website displayed incorrectly on mobile phones or tablets - even if you created it on a personal computer with a widescreen monitor.

-In this chapter, we will explain how Bootstrap columns and rows work and how to manipulate them to create a responsive layout for your modern website.
+In this chapter, we will explain how Bootstrap container which contains columns and rows work and how to manipulate them to create a responsive layout for your modern website.

 ## Container

 In Bootstrap we use the .container to wrap the .row.
 The Container is the root (we can say it top-level or outermost) element of the Bootstrap Grid.
+At first, the Container may seem trivial or unnecessary, but it’s very important to control width of the layout.
+The Container is also used to evenly align the left and right edges of the layout within the browser’s viewport(the visible area inside the browser window).

 ~~~
 <div class="container">
    <div class="row">